0xsuryansh/searchNBAMonorepo/README.md

-This is commit fantasy score method
+This is commit fantasy recommendations